-Troubleshooting your sourdough starter – Here you’ll find a list of the most frequently asked questions when creating your sourdough starter.
+Here you'll find a list of the most 21 most frequently asked questions when creating a sourdough starter.
 I hope it helps you to develop a strong, active and bubbly sourdough starter that will bake you the most amazing bread.

 My sourdough starter seems really dry when I first feed it - do I need to add more water?